stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 undesirable ways.
 I, for one, have this feeling.
 There must be a way to say: this should happen first, that should happen after.
 Well, there is a way.

 GHC has a concept of simplifier phases.
 The phases are numbered.
-First phase that runs currently has number 4 (maybe there will be more of them in later versions of GHC), than goes number 3, 2, 1, and finally the last phase has number 0.
+The first phase that runs currently has number 4 (maybe there will be more of them in later versions of GHC), than goes number 3, 2, 1, and finally the last phase has number 0.

-Unfortunately, the phase separation does not give fine-grained control, but just enough for us to construct something working.
+Unfortunately, the phase separation does not give fine-grained control, but just enough for us to construct something that works.
 In an ideal world, we would like to be able to specify which optimization procedure depends on which, etc., instead we have only two options: